 - DGS members are widely recognized for their knowledge and make frequent presentations to local groups, area societies and at Regional and National conferences.

-- We are hosting a North Texas Society Summit on September 16, 2016 featuring Curt Witcher.
-This will be a unique opportunity for genealogical society leaders in the north Texas area to explore our common challenges and identify strategies to address them.
+- We host an annual North Texas Society Summit.
+This is a unique opportunity for genealogical society leaders in the north Texas area to explore our challenges and identify strategies to address them.

 We are actively preserving records and information in a variety of areas:

 - Researching and documenting burials in area cemeteries has been a priority of our society for many years.
 Many of these records have been published in books.
 More recently, we have been making the information available in an online, searchable database that contains more than 36,000 records.
 Unlike many societies, we make these records freely and completely available to the public at no charge and with no membership requirements.

 - Our society has published a high quality Journal under a variety of names for more than 50 years.
 All of them have been digitized, and most of them are available to the general public on our website and other archival repositories.
 We currently conduct an annual writing contest to solicit high quality, reviewed articles for Pegasus, The Journal of the Dallas Genealogical Society.

 - We recently worked with the Portal to Texas History at the University of North Texas to digitize microfilm images of Dallas County Probate Records that were originally digitized by society members in 1977.
 Society members are currently reviewing every image in each probate case to identify the date range for each case (something that has not previously been indexed) and updating the online metadata in the Portal database.